 Senior Researcher

-Mr. Cavanaugh holds M.A.s in Anthropology and American Indian Studies from Michigan State University and UCLA.
+Mr. Cavanaugh holds Master of Arts degrees in Anthropology and American Indian Studies from Michigan State University and UCLA.